vita-rust/.github/profile/README.md

 Welcome to the GitHub organization Vita-Rust, dedicated to supporting [Rust programming language](https://www.rust-lang.org/) on the PlayStation Vita platform.
 Our goal is to provide a seamless Rust development experience for PlayStation Vita enthusiasts and developers.

+Please refer to our [wiki](https://github.com/vita-rust/std-newlib/wiki) to find out how to start developing applications in rust for Vita.
+The wiki is a work in progress, and we encourage you to contribute by adding any information you discover.

 ## Getting Started 🚀

 To get started with Rust development on the PlayStation Vita, please note the following points: